 At the left vertex, there is an asymmetric prominence of the extra-axial space with mild positive mass effect on the underlying frontal lobe.
 Appearance is most consistent with an arachnoid cyst.

 Left petroclival meningioma, with intraosseous extension into left petrous apex.

-Meningiomas are the most common extra-axial tumours of the central nervous system.
+Meningiomas are the most common extra-axial tumors of the central nervous system.
 They are a non-glial neoplasm that originates from the arachnoid cap cells of the meninges.
 Meningiomas have characteristic imaging findings although there are many variants.
 They are typically benign with a low recurrence rate but rarely can be malignant.